awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

 If the add\-on has an IAM account associated with it, the IAM account is not removed\.

-Select the tab with the name of the tool that you want to use to remove the Amazon VPC CNI Amazon EKS add\-on from your 1\.18 or later cluster with\.
+You can remove the Amazon VPC CNI Amazon EKS add\-on from your 1\.18 or later cluster with `eksctl`, the AWS Management Console, or the AWS CLI\.

 ------
 #### [ eksctl ]